CatalaLang/catala/README.md

-A complete and handy reference of the Catala syntax can be found in the [cheat sheet](https://catalalang.github.io/catala/syntax.pdf) (for French and English versions of the syntax).
+A complete and handy reference of the Catala syntax can be found in the [cheat sheet](https://catalalang.github.io/catala/syntax.pdf) (for French, English, Polish, and Spanish versions of the syntax).

 ### Formal semantics